 California’s Safe Drinking Water and Toxic Enforcement Act of 1986 (Proposition 65) requires evaluation of consumer exposure to listed chemicals and, where applicable, provision of warnings when exposures exceed established Safe Harbor Levels.
 Applicability is exposure-driven and enforcement-focused, and extends across a broad range of consumer products and materials.

-The Aᴳ conducts independent toxicological and exposure assessment for Proposition 65–listed substances.
+The Aᴳ advises on quantitative risk assessment and regulatory strategy for Proposition 65–listed substances.
 Work is structured to support regulatory review, retailer compliance programs, and enforcement-relevant decision-making.

 Scope of Proposition 65 Evaluation